KeithIMyers/chromiumos-docs/simple_chrome_workflow.md

 ### Install the test image onto your device

 1. Plug the USB stick into the machine and reboot.
-2. At the dev-mode warning screen, press Ctrl-U to boot from the USB.
+2. At the dev-mode warning screen, press Ctrl-U to boot from the USB stick.
-3. Switch to terminal, Ctrl-Alt-F2 (Ctrl-Alt-NavigateForward)
+3. Switch to terminal by pressing Ctrl-Alt-F2 (Ctrl-Alt-Forward)
-4. Login as chronos, password `test0000`.
+4. Login as user `chronos`, password `test0000`.
 5. `sudo /usr/sbin/chromeos-install` (device)

 **IMPORTANT NOTES:**

 * Installing Chromium OS onto your hard disk will **WIPE YOUR HARD DISK CLEAN**.
-* *DO NOT* log into this test image with a username and password you care about.
-The root password is PUBLIC ("test0000"), so anyone with ssh access could compromise the device.
+* *DO NOT* log into this test image with a username and password you care about. **The root password is public** ("test0000"), so anyone with SSH access could compromise the device.

 ### Connect device to corp network

-To do this you will need a USB-to-ethernet dongle (you can find these at the techstop).
+To do this you will need a USB-to-Ethernet dongle (you can find these at the Techstop).

 ## Deploying Chrome to the device

-To deploy the build to a device, you will need direct ssh access to it from your computer.
+To deploy the build to a device, you will need direct SSH access to it from your computer.
 The scripts below handle everything else.

 ### Checking the IP address

 1. Click the status area in the lower-right corner
 2. Click the network icon
-3. Click the circled i symbol in the lower-right corner
+3. Click the circled `i` symbol in the lower-right corner
 4. A small window pops up that shows the IP address

 This also works both before and after login.
-Another option is to run 'ifconfig' from the shell (Ctrl-Alt-t -> shell) after guest login.
+Another option is to run `ifconfig` from `crosh` (Ctrl-Alt-t) after guest login.

 ### Using deploy_chrome